 All options used for the method selection have default values which follow from the knowledge bases coded in the individual templates.
 Therefore, they need not be necessarily specified by the user.
-This fact especially concerns macrobariables \$METx, \$MOTx, \$MESx, \$MOSx, where x is the empty symbol or one of digits 1-5.
-The possibilities we describe in this section can be of service to users who are familiar with optimization methods.
+The possibilities we describe can be of service to users who are familiar with optimization methods.

 Almost all optimization methods have different realizations for the three different representations of the objective function.
 If \$HESF='D', dense variants can be used for either unconstrained problems or box constrained problems or linearly constrained problems (with dense linear constraints specified by \$JACC='D').
 If \$HESF='S', sparse variants can be used for either unconstrained problems or box constrained problems or linearly constrained problems (with sparse linear constraints specified by \$JACC='S').
+If \$JACA='S'

-If \$JACA='S' and \$HESF='B', partitioned variants can be used for either unconstrained problems or box constrained problems.
+and \$HESF='B', partitioned variants can be used for either unconstrained problems or box constrained problems.
 Partitioned variants of optimization methods are usually less efficient due to the more expensive matrix operations.
 Therefore, we recommend preferring sparse variants to the partitioned ones.